Jorge Sánchez García

 Jorge Sánchez García (born in Santiago Tequixquiac, April 8, 1943) is a Mexican syndical leader Luz y Fuerza del Centro and politician from Mexico City.
-From 1987 to 1993 he served as of the Sindicato Mexicano de Electricistas (SME) representing to Mexico.
+From 1987 to 1993 he served as the Sindicato Mexicano de Electricistas (SME) representing Mexico.

 Early years

-Jorge Sánchez born and lived the first years in Santiago Tequixquiac with his brothers and sister.
-His father, Vicente Sánchez a worker from Mexico City with Asturian parents, after the construction of the Tequixquiac Tunnel was completed, he returned to Mexico City with his family and settled in Azcapotzalco.
-He went to school and high school in Mexico City, and started working as an electrician at the Luz y Fuerza company.
+Jorge Sánchez born and lived his early years in Santiago Tequixquiac with his brothers and sister.
+His father, Vicente Sánchez, was a worker from Mexico City with Asturian parents.
+After the construction of the Tequixquiac Tunnel was completed, Jorge returned to Mexico City with his family and settled in Azcapotzalco.
+He went to school and high school in Mexico City and started working as an electrician at the Luz y Fuerza company.

 Career

-Jorge Sánchez served as of the Sindicato Mexicano de Electricistas (SME) representing to Mexico from 1987 to 1993.
+Jorge Sánchez served as of the Sindicato Mexicano de Electricistas (SME) representing Mexico from 1987 to 1993.

-Hi was Secretary of Labor during the government of Carlos Salinas de Gortari from 1993 to 1994.
-Also was president from Sindicato de Trabajadores de América Latina y el Caribe in 1995.
+He was Secretary of Labor during the government of Carlos Salinas de Gortari from 1993 to 1994.
+Sánchez was also the president of Sindicato de Trabajadores de América Latina y el Caribe in 1995.

 Personal life

-Jorge Sánchez was married once time.
+Jorge Sánchez has been married once.
 He and his wife Teresa had four children, Jorge Alberto, Marina, Nancy and Jesús Alberto.
-He lived in Azcapotzalco.His favourite granchild is the oldest daughter of Marina, Nicole Murchie Sanchez.
+He lived in Azcapotzalco.
+His favourite grandchild is the oldest daughter of Marina, Nicole Murchie Sanchez.